BenjaminTietz/truck_signs_api/README.md

 ## Introduction

-This full-stack application provides a backend service for managing users, contacts, tasks, and subtasks in a Kanban-style project board.
+This full-stack application provides a backend service for managing a truck signs webshop.
 The system uses PostgreSQL as the database and is ready to be deployed via Docker with a custom `.env` configuration.

 ---